 He underwent a right partial knee replacement and ultimately did well, although he was a bit slow with rehabilitation.
-He got a bit stiff and had some post operative swelling, necessitating blood thinners to reduce his risk of blood clots.
-I ended up doing an MUA (manipulation under anaesthesia) and steroid injection.
+He got a bit stiff and had some post operative swelling.
 He had very little pain and was out of hospital after a day or two, off his crutches after 2-3 weeks and off all pain killers by about the same time.
 So he was soon back on track and did well enough to come back to have the left knee done.

 Now he has just had the left done, and has done so well that he's more than happy to talk about his experiences.